SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 The four of them have 'Story rich' and 'Great Soundtrack' in their top-3 user-defined tags.
 This is unsurprising: users reviewing the games and assigning them tags are most probably broadly the same people.
 Reading these four games' reviews, then, there seems to be lexical patterns justifying the measurements made by the program.

 #### Anomaly? _Night in the Woods_ and _VA-11 Hall-A: Cyberpunk Bartender Action_
 _Night in the Woods_ is the only game of this cluster having a closer neighbour than the three others in this group: _VA-11 Hall-A: Cyberpunk Bartender Action_.
+It is a game in which the player incarnates a bartender preparing and serving drinks to different customers while listening to them in a cyberpunk setting.

+[**Insert image**]

-Supposedly, this game's reviews should have more in common with *Night in the Woods*'s than this latter would have with the three other games.
+Supposedly, this game's reviews should have more in common with _Night in the Woods_'s than this latter would have with the three other games.
 However, 'Story Rich' is the fourth user-defined tag, while 'Great Soundtrack' is absent of the list.
 Looking at the ten main tags for each game, nothing strikingly separates _Night in the Woods_ and _VA-11 Hall-A: Cyberpunk Bartender Action_ from _Undertale_, _To the Moon_ and _OneShot_.

 _VA-11 Hall-A: Cyberpunk Bartender Action_'s reviews contains numerous mentions of sex, sexuality and alcohol, and terms such as 'waifu'/'weeb' are recurrent.
 Although the reviews frequently refer to the story's depth and how it affected the reviewer, terms such as 'feelings', 'sad' or 'happy' are mainly absent.